Affinity Dental Group – Edmonton & Sherwood Park AB

 In the vast majority of cases, the most satisfactory and permanent way to replace missing teeth is with the use of dental implants.
-Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
-The person who has lost teeth can regain the ability to eat virtually anything and can smile with confidence, knowing that their teeth are stable, appear natural, and that their facial contours will be preserved.
+Dental implants are designed to provide a foundation for replacement teeth that may have the appearance and feel of natural teeth along with similar function.
+The person who has lost teeth can usually regain the ability to eat virtually anything and can smile with confidence, knowing that their teeth are stable, appear natural, and that their facial contours will be preserved.

 What are dental implants?

 The implants themselves are tiny artificial titanium roots that are placed into the site(s) where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 Not surprisingly, implants are about the same size as natural tooth roots.

 In order to place an implant, we usually have to freeze the gums and make a small pilot hole to place the implant into.
 In general, the placement of an implant is faster and easier than removing the tooth we are replacing with it.
 In some cases, we can remove the failing tooth and place the implant replacing it at the same visit.
 After placing the implant, we often have to wait twelve to sixteen weeks for the bone to fuse to the implant before we make the final crown.